Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddStorageService.rst

         def loadStorageTuples():
             """ Load Storage Tables

-            This method should be called from the "load()" method of the agent, server, worker and client entry hook classes.
+            This method should be called from the "load()" method of the agent service, logic service, worker service, field service and office service entry hook classes.

             This will register the ORM classes as tuples, allowing them to be serialised and deserialized by the vortex.